Resistor52/fabric_on_codespaces/custom_patterns/hello_world/system.md

 # OUTPUT

-- Create a bulleted list of each translation and the supported language
+- Create a left-aligned bulleted list of each translation and the supported language

 # OUTPUT INSTRUCTIONS